Back to Guides

 Section 1: Team communication

-1. On a scale of 1-10, rate the overall effectiveness of communication within the team.
+1. On a scale of 1–10, rate the effectiveness of communication within your team.

-2. How frequently do team members actively listen to each other's viewpoints during discussions?
+2. How frequently do team members actively listen to each other’s viewpoints?

-3. Are there established communication channels for sharing important updates and information?
+3. Are there established communication channels for sharing important updates?

 Section 2: Collaboration and team dynamics

-1. How well do team members contribute their unique skills and expertise to team projects?
+1. How well do team members contribute their skills and expertise to team projects?

 Section 3: Team leadership

-1. Rate the effectiveness of our team leader in fostering collaboration and supporting team members.
+1. Rate the effectiveness of the team leader in supporting collaboration.

-2. How well does the team leader handle conflicts and encourage resolution?
+2. How well does the team leader manage conflicts and encourage resolution?

 Section 4: Recognition and support

-1. How often does the team celebrate individual and collective achievements?
+1. How often does the team celebrate achievements?

-2. Do team members feel adequately supported in their personal and professional growth?
+2. Do team members feel supported in their professional growth?

 Section 5: Team satisfaction and collaboration impact

-1. On a scale of 1-5, how satisfied are you with the overall level of collaboration within the team?
+1. On a scale of 1–5, how satisfied are you with the overall collaboration within your team?

-2. How has effective teamwork positively impacted team performance and results?
+2. How has teamwork positively impacted team performance or outcomes?

 Section 6: Open-ended questions